tarcadius/LDAR_Sim/LDAR-Sim_inputs.md

 python ldar_sim_main.py --in_dir ./simulations
 ```

-Alternatively, one can directly specify the parameters in `ldar_sim_main.py`; however, this is discouraged as it involves changing the model to run different programs and will be depreciated.
+Alternatively, one can directly specify the parameters in `ldar_sim_main.py`; however, this is discouraged as it involves changing the model to run different programs and will eventually be depreciated.

 We recommend running the model with a working directory set to /LDAR_Sim/src.